 In CPPIB's case, because of its size, it invests huge sums in private equity and real estate funds, which means they dole out huge fees to these general partners (they do use their size and clout to negotiate them down and co-invest where they pay no fees).
 In infrastructure, they invest directly, meaning they don't pay out any fees to external managers.

 As far as organizational issues, I can tell you from my experience working at the Caisse and PSP Investments, big funds mean big egos.
-There are plenty of arrogant jerks working at these funds, foolishly believing they're "king shit" because they hold a chair.
-Trust me, once you lose your chair, nobody gives a damn about you unless of course you invest huge sums in a fund and plan your exit strategy while the folks at the Auditor General of Canada are snoozing at the wheel (what a scandal!).
+There are plenty of arrogant jerks working at these funds, foolishly believing they're "kings" because they hold a chair.
+Trust me, once you lose your chair, nobody gives a damn about you.

 Now, I don't know Don Raymond and don't think he has a huge ego (even if he is an ex Goldman alumnus, he's not a "big, swinging dick").
 But his bias on quantitative investing was ridiculous to the point where you still can't apply to CPPIB's Public Markets unless you program C++ and are a derivatives and econometrics expert with a MSc in Finance and a CFA (a bunch of credentials that look good but mean nothing when it comes to making money in these markets).

 I have an MA in Economics from McGill.
 During my undergrad years, I did my minor in mathematics at that same university.
 I also took honors history of economic thought and honors econometrics courses with Robin Rowley who taught us how to critically examine a lot of the quantitative nonsense being published in respected economic journals.
 Rowley graduated from the London School of Economics (LSE) at the same time as David Hendry, one of the best and most respected econometricians in the world who is equally skeptical on a lot of nonsense being published out there.